-If a workforce member is contacted at work or outside of work by a governmental agency concerning a work-related matter, the workforce member should immediately contact his or her leadership, the Office of the General Counsel, and Compliance.
+If a workforce member is contacted at work or outside of work by a governmental agency or official concerning a work-related matter, the workforce member should immediately contact his or her leadership, the Office of the General Counsel, and the Compliance Office.

-The workforce member Office of the General Counsel can aid in determining how to respond to the request for information.
+The Office of the General Counsel can aid in determining how to respond to the request for information.
 Each workforce member is entitled to consult legal counsel before consenting to an interview and to have legal counsel present for any interview.
 The Office of the General Counsel can advise the workforce member of his or her options for personal counsel and be available to attend the interview.
-If a workforce member is contacted by a government official, the workforce member should immediately contact his or her leadership and the General Counsel.
 If you do receive a subpoena or any other written request from a governmental agency, you should immediately contact the Office of the General Counsel.